 Background pattern

-Neocare 4 mg/g crema
+NEOCARE 4 mg/g CREAM

 About the medicine

-How to use Neocare 4 mg/g crema
+How to use NEOCARE 4 mg/g CREAM

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

-Neocare 4 mg/g cream
+Neocare 4 mg/g Cream

 Tretinoin

-Read this leaflet carefully before you start using this medicine, because it contains important information for you.
+Read the entire package leaflet carefully before starting to use this medication, as it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

 • If you have any questions, consult your doctor or pharmacist.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.

 1. What Neocare cream is and what it is used for